Hodge decomposition of L_2-cohomology and intersection cohomology of a Shimura variety: Hodge modules

+The notion of a \emph{polarization} of a Hodge module is couched in similar terms (see \cite{saito:hmodules}) and a Hodge module is called \emph{polarizable} if one exists.
+The polarizable Hodge modules are the objects of an abelian category $\MF (Z,\QQ)^p$ and its complexification by $\MF (Z,\CC)^p$.

-These Hodge modules are the objects of an abelian category $\MF (X^*,\QQ)$.
-They have as their building blocks the so-called \emph{intermediate extensions} of (degree shifted) polarizable variations of Hodge structures.
-To make this precise, assume that $X^*$ is irreducible and that $X$ comes as the complement of a proper Zariski closed subset $Y$: $X^*=X\ssm Y$.
-If $j: X\subset X^*$ stands for the inclusion, then the intermediate extension $j_{!*}\EE[m]$ of $\EE[m]$ is an object of $\MF(X, \QQ)$.
-It gets its name from the fact that we have a natural factorization in the category $\MF (X^*,\QQ)$
+The polarizable Hodge modules have as their building blocks the \emph{intermediate extensions} of (degree shifted) polarizable variations of Hodge structures.
+To explain, assume that we are given an irreducible subvariety $X^*\subset Z$ of complex dimension $m$ and a smooth subvariety $X\subset X^*$ whose complement in $X^*$ is a proper (closed) subvariety (which makes $X$ open-dense in $X^*$) and a polarized variation of Hodge structure $\EE$ on $X$ as before.
+Writing $j: X\subset Z$ for the inclusion, then the intermediate extension $j_{!*}\EE[m]$ of $\EE[m]$ is defined as an object of $\MF(Z, \QQ)^p$.
+It gets its name from the fact that we have a natural factorization